DevHunvee3/flutter_todo_clean_architecture/README.md

 # Todo App

-This a generic and basic Todo App devolped using flutter and concepts of Clean Architecture by Uncle Bob (Robert Martin).
+This a generic and basic Todo App developed using flutter and concepts of Clean Architecture by Uncle Bob (Robert Martin).
 In this project I explore and learn to create a full CRUD (minus D) implementing the interpretation of clean architecture provided by Reso Coder.

 This project is meant to be a flutter learning experience for me so errors are surely present.